 As with anything, it is important to be diligent and file your tax return and send in your payment (if an amount is owed) on time.
 However, it may not be possible to do one or both of those things in a timely manner.
 The important thing to remember is not to despair and to approach the situation with the full knowledge and awareness of the penalties you likely face.

 At the very least, you should start by filing the tax return on time or requesting an extension.
 Next, pay as much as you can by the due date, and then work with the IRS on an installment plan to pay the remainder, which could lower any fees.
-Finally, research your options to see if you can qualify for relief from some or all of the penalties.
-Don’t hesitate to contact tax debt specialists at Solvable, whether for a quick consultation or help with resolving your debt issues altogether.
+Finally, research your options to see if you can qualify for assistance from some or all of the penalties.
+Don’t hesitate to contact back tax assistance specialists at Solvable, whether for a quick consultation or help with resolving your tax financial issues altogether.